whisthq/whist/main-webserver/README.md

 **3. Spin Up Local Servers**

 Run the following to do a local deployment.
 If you are on Windows, you should run this from a command prompt in Administrator mode.
-This will create dummy SSL certificates (to get as close to the Redis+TLS setup we have in production) and start the app at `run.py`.
+This will create dummy SSL certificates and start the app at `run.py`.

 ```sh
 bash docker/local_deploy.sh